inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

 First, we have a generic representation of folding some structure into a single value - instead of folding an `Expr<i64>` into a single `i64`, we fold some `Expr<A>` into an `A`.
-The code looks pretty much the same as eval_inline, but it lets us factor out the mechanism of recursion.
+The code looks pretty much the same as `eval`, but it lets us factor out the mechanism of recursion.

 Here's what `eval` looks like using this idiom: